 Studying photon attenuation with matter for different compound materials have been discussing by several workers in different categories such as compounds, alloys, glass, minerals, and biology and so on [1-15].
-The objective of this study is to calculate mass attenuation, effective atomic numbers and electron densities of some selected soil samples.
+The objective of this study is to calculate mass attenuation, effective atomic numbers and electron densities of some selected soil samples collected from different places in Egypt.